drocheam/optrace/docs/source/usage/image.rst

 **Example Geometry**

 The below snippet generates a geometry with multiple sources and detectors.
-The actual function is not important, as it is only here to demonstrate image and spectrum rendering.

 .. testcode::